 Over the years, the average network has been dominated by the Layer 2 switch.
 Now as network complexity increases and applications demand greater functions from the network, Layer 3 switches are coming out of the data center and high level enterprise settings.
 Why this happens?
-What’s the difference between Layer 2 and Layer 3 switch?
+Layer 2 vs Layer 3 switch: What’s the difference?
 Which one should I deploy?

 Layer 2 vs Layer 3 Switch

 The main function of a Layer 2 is to help the traffic from devices within a LAN reach each other.
 A Layer 2 switch does this by keeping a table of all the MAC addresses it has learned and what physical port they can be found on.
 The MAC address is something that operates within Layer 2 of the OSI model (what defines how networks operate).
 Traffic being switched by MAC address is isolated within the LAN those devices are using.
 Therefore, when you need traffic to cross between LANs (or VLANs) is when we need a Layer 3 switch.

 The most common Layer 3 device used in a network is the router.
 A router is able to look into the Layer 3 portion of traffic passing through it (the source and destination IP addresses) to decide how it should pass that traffic along.
 Since a router holds information about multiple networks (LAN WAN VLAN) it is also able to pass traffic along between these networks.
 This is routing.
 The Layer 3 switch functionally exists somewhere between being a Layer 2 switch and being a Gateway Router.
 It can be best described by what more it does compared to a Layer 2 switch and what less it does compared to a Gateway Router.

 Layer 2 vs Layer 3: What Makes Layer 3 Switch Different?